 Different organisations have different rules for proving identification (ID), but you can usually use your marriage certificate if you need proof to show you’ve taken your partner’s last name.

 You can choose to legally change your name — it’s up to you.

 The name on your passport and tickets must be the same as your officially registered name.

 If you legally change your name, you’ll need to:

 - book tickets using your new name.

-If you don't legally change your name, you'll need to:
+If you do not legally change your name, you’ll need to:

 - book tickets using your old name so the name on the ticket matches your passport.

 Changing your name on your driver licence

 You do not have to update your driver licence if you change your name when you get married, even if you legally change your name.